 Near Sebastopol in Sonoma County, California — The American West (Pacific Coastal)

 Location.
-38° 24.765′ N, 122° 53.778′ W. Marker is near Sebastopol, California, in Sonoma County.
-Marker can be reached from Green Hill Road near Occidental Road, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 2150 Green Hill Road, Sebastopol CA 95472, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 A different marker also named Sturgeon's Mill (here, next to this marker); Freestone House (approx. 3 miles away); Hogan Building (approx. 4.1 miles away); Running Fence (approx. 4.6 miles away); Watson School (approx. 4.6 miles away); First Power Commercial Sawmill (approx. 5.6 miles away); The Wohler Ranch -- 1856 (approx. 5.9 miles away); Potter School Est. 1873 (approx. 6.2 miles away).
 Touch for a list and map of all markers in Sebastopol.

 Categories. • Horticulture & Forestry • Industry & Commerce •

 Credits.
 This page was last revised on April 6, 2017.
 This page originally submitted on April 6, 2017, by Barry Swackhamer of San Jose, California.
 This page has been viewed 207 times since then and 6 times this year.
 Photos: 1, 2. submitted on April 6, 2017, by Barry Swackhamer of San Jose, California.